 Consuming sufficient quantities of vitamins B6 and B12, iron, and calcium can enable you to maintain a healthy sleeping pattern.

 Soothing music has been used for many years to lull people to sleep.
 Try playing classical music or anyone that has a rhythm of 60-80 beats per minute.

 - Regulate your blood sugar

-If you suffer from sleep apnea, you are highly likely to have diabetes compared to compare to those who don’t have it.
+If you suffer from sleep apnea, you are highly likely to have diabetes compared to those who don’t have it.
 For this reason, try to control your blood sugar levels for better night sleep.

 - Reduce TV times

 It has been found that chronic users of electronics before bed, 3 hours before bed, are twice as likely to experience sleep difficulty as light users.

 If you have a laptop, make sure it doesn’t find its way into your bedroom.
 The bright light generated by the monitor may hinder your production of the hormone melatonin, which is responsible for telling your body it is time to sleep.

 Also related to the above reason, the bright digits on the clock can make you restless as it is a constant reminder that the morning is almost here and you have not fallen asleep.
 So turn it away.